mountaindriver/Team-Profile-Generator/README.md

   ## Description

-  Build a Ojeect-Oriented Programming application with Node.js that prompts user for information  about a development team to create a webpage that displays summaries for each person.
+  This is a Ojeect-Oriented Programming application with Node.js that prompts user for information  about a development team to create a webpage that displays summaries for each person.

   <p align="right">(<a href="#readme-top">back to top</a>)</p>